Wimbledon's Russia ban prompts tours to cut ranking points

 “Right now I’m focused on Roland Garros,” he said at a pre-tournament news conference.
 “I’m here.”

-The U.S. Tennis Association, which runs the U.S. Open, has not made a decision about players from Russia and Belarus; that tournament starts Aug.
+The U.S. Tennis Association, which runs the U.S. Open, has not announced a decision about players from Russia and Belarus; that tournament starts Aug.
 29.

+“The USTA respects the difficult position that Wimbledon faced in its decision to ban Russian and Belarusian players,” spokesman Chris Widmaier wrote in an email.
+“We also respect the grounds on which both the men’s and women’s tours responded, though we believe their decision to withdraw points from all those who play Wimbledon this year is disproportionately severe due to the extreme and unique situation Wimbledon faced when making its decision.”

 More AP sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports